microsoft/azure_arc/docs/overview/_index.md

 ### Microsoft Azure

-The following guides in this section will walk you through how to project an Azure VM as an Azure Arc enabled server.
+The following scenarios in this section will walk you through how to project an Azure VM as an Azure Arc enabled server.
-These guides, using Azure VM as the targeted Azure Arc server are designed **for demo and testing purposes ONLY and are not supported.**
+These scenarios, using Azure VM as the targeted Azure Arc server are designed **for demo and testing purposes ONLY and are not supported.**

 In each guide, you find a detailed, technical explanation of the mechanism and why **it is not expected to project an Azure VM as an Azure Arc enabled server**.